What is an Apprenticeship Program?

 Opportunity with Terex to become a Shop Technician or Mobile Field Service Technician in as little as 12 – 15 months.
 Education and training is provided by Terex and begins with three months in Watertown, SD.
 After that, apprentices are assigned to a branch for six to nine months of additional training.
 Mobile Field Service Technicians then participate in a ride along with an experienced technician for an additional six months.

 Unique partnership serving Brookings High School students with career exploration opportunities at Daktronics, Falcon Plastics, and Larson Manufacturing.
-Students can earn Lake Area Tech dual credits in the Robotics/Electronics program of study.
+Students can earn Lake Area Technical College dual credits in the Robotics/Electronics program of study.

 - Welding Technology

 Credit bearing apprenticeship where you will earn your A.A.S. degree and a paycheck at the same time.
-You must successfully complete Lake Area Tech’s Welding nine month diploma option before being eligible for this program.
+You must successfully complete Lake Area Technical College’s Welding nine month diploma option before being eligible for this program.

 Our staff will continue to review additional apprenticeship opportunities as presented.
 These opportunities include:

 - Custom Paint & Fabrication

 Each program will have its own course outline that will signify the length of the program with the apprenticeship and will vary depending on the courses required for graduation and on-the-job training requirements.
 Some programs will be eligible for financial aid and/or GI benefits.
 Depending on the sponsoring business, tuition reimbursement may apply.

 Lake Area Technical College Apprenticeship, Admissions, Financial Aid, and/or VA staff are available to answer any questions regarding program requirements and financial aid benefits.